SynthstromAudible/DelugeFirmware/docs/community_features.md

             - y2 = -22.0 to -17.7
             - y1 = -26.4 to -22.1
             - y0 = -30.8 to -26.5

+### 4.1.9 - Song macros

+Macros are a way to quickly switch playing clips without needing to go into song view.
+Within grid view, purple mode is used to edit macros.
+There are 8 macro slots shown in the left sidebar.
+To assign a macro, first select a macro slot and then press a clip in the grid.
+Pressing the same clip multiple time cycles though different modes:

+- clip macro: Launch or mute the clip
+- output macro: cycle though all clips for this particular output
+- section macro: Launch all clips for this section

+Inside a clip timeline view, hold SONG button and press the left sidebar to launch a macro.
+In keyboard view, macros are available as a sidebar control.
+SHIFT makes the launch immediate just like in song view.
+AFFECT ENTIRE + clip macro can be used to jump to edit the clip.

 ### 4.2 - Clip View - General Features (Instrument and Audio Clips)